-- Dedicated laptop power supply which stays in your bag.
+- Dedicated laptop power supply that stays in your bag.
 Leave the original computer manufacturer version at your desk.
 Every time I buy a new computer, I also buy an extra AC adapter but you can find a number of universal power supplies at your local office or computer supply store.

 - Presentation remote control; your own equipment which you have used before.
 Find out how to choose a remote control